Infisical vs Hashicorp Vault

 Command Line Interface

 Infisical offers a fully language- and platform-agnostic CLI.
-It allows to automatically inject application secrets as environment variables, modify secrets, and more – documentation here.
+It allows to automatically inject application secrets as environment variables, modify secrets, and more – read documentation.

-Vault has a CLI but it does not have many possibilities such as injecting secrets as environment variables, etc. It is used more for manipulating secrets and values.
+Vault has a CLI, but it does not have certain functionalities such as injecting secrets as environment variables, etc.

 This way tends to be the easiest to get set up with secrets management.
 It also enables fully synchronized local development – also in larger teams.